lucas-ht/aw/search/README.md

-# Search-options
+# search

-Allows you to load luas/cfgs faster by searching their names.
+#### Allows you to load Luas and configs faster by searching by their names.